 We are going to bundle the new Documentation Theme,

 We are introducing a theme that by default has sidebars.
 The main work here is behind the scenes, fixing up our HTML and CSS so that 3rd-party theme developers will benefit and be able to write such themes more easily.

-Naturally the colour scheme is customisable:
+Naturally the color scheme is customizable:

 - Space Admin screens still need work (site admin screens don't get themes applied, but space admin does)